 Peter Regan Hair Studio Milton Hall 244 Deansgate Manchester M3 4BQ

-At Peter Regan Hair Studio on Deansgate in central Manchester, I provide precision hair cutting, colouring, permanent hair straightening and styling services in a friendly and private environment.
+At Peter Regan Hair Studio on Deansgate, I provide precision hair cutting, colouring, permanent hair straightening and styling services in a friendly and private environment.
 At present, Manchester has one of the highest concentrations of hair salons in the country.
-This combined with recent ( Wella July 2017) research that shows that over 80% of women between the ages of 17 and 34 have below shoulder length hair.
-This means that younger hairdressers are not getting the opportunity to work with shorter hair and their skills are not progressing.
-Fortunately, I trained with the best hairdressers in Manchester during the period when short hair was seen much more frequently and I use the precision cutting techniques described below.
+This combined with recent ( Wella July 2017) research that showing that over 80% of women between the ages of 17 and 34 have below shoulder length hair, means that younger hairdressers are not getting the opportunity to work with shorter hair and their skills are limited.
+Fortunately, I trained with the best Hairdressers in Manchester City Centre during the period when short hair was seen much more frequently and I use the precision cutting techniques described below.